charitha-iddum/Predicting-Diabetics-Readmission-using-Machine-learning-Algorithms/README.md

 ## Introduction

-For the final project for Module 5, we have chosen a binary classification project on predicting 30-day Readmisssion Risk of patients with Diabetes.
+For the project, we have chosen a binary classification project on predicting 30-day Readmisssion Risk of patients with Diabetes.

 ## Objectives